Chess Champion Mark V

 Chess Champion Mark V (English) 4 18 x 18

-However the Mark V’s greatest strength was in solving chess problems.
+Mark V’s greatest strength was in solving chess problems.
 On 16th December 1981 it caused a sensation by beating the British Problem Solving Champion, grandmaster Dr. John Nunn in solving six problems.
 Nunn beat Mark V on only one problem.
 On the hardest problem Nunn was unable to find a solution, but Mark V not only found the composer’s solution but two ‘cooks’.
 A fine achievement for 1981.

 Chess Champion Mark V Prototype 4 20x20